DanielJoy6/HandCraft/ReadME.md

 FPS on my laptop was about 16 for the camera, but I could reach 50 FPS in Minecraft itself.

-You are welcome to use this project however you want, please just credit this page if you do.
+You are welcome to use this project however you want, please just credit this page if you do, and let me know!
+You can reach me at danieljoy2345@gmail.com.
+I'd love to see what you've come up with.